LindenParkesLab/nctpy/docs/pages/theory/index.rst

 "in geometric space"
 __________________________
 When we say "geometric," we *usually* mean the colloquial usage of the word.
 That is, Euclidean space.
 We live in 3-dimensional Euclidean space, where every point is described by 3 coordinates: :math:`(x,y,z)`.
 In a dynamical system, there is no need to restrict ourselves to 3 dimensions.
 In the train example, we can represent the position of the train along the track, :math:`x`, on a number line.
 Even if the track itself is not straight, we can "straighten out" the track to form a 1-dimensional line.
 As another exmple, the FitzHugh-Nagumo model is a 2-dimensional simplification of a Hodgkin-Huxley neuron, with two states, :math:`v` and :math:`w`.
-We can plot these states separately over time (left,center), or we can plot them together in a 2-dimensional space, where each axis represents either :math:`v` or :math:`w` (right).
+We can plot these states separately over time (left,center), or we can plot them together in a 2-dimensional geometric space, where each axis represents either :math:`v` or :math:`w` (right).

 .. image:: ./fig_cycle.gif
    :align: center